Notable Stone

 Rock-MarbleTombstoneWthn

-In this taxonomy, this gravestone in Vermont is classified as a modified (Type) standing stone (Family) within the class Notable Stone.
+In this taxonomy, this gravestone in Vermont is classified as a modified (family) shaped (type) stone (notable stone).

 NOTABLE STONES

-This class includes all objects in which one discrete stone is the object of attention, rather than a collection of them, which would otherwise be a stone concentration, a stone wall, or a stone row.
+This class includes all objects in which one discrete stone is the object of attention, rather than a collection of them constituting a stone concentration, a stone wall, or a stone row.

 This family of notable stones must be large (boulder-sized or bigger), elongate (prisms, columns, or blades), and oriented such that their center of gravity is much further off the ground than other, more stable positions (buried is the b-c plane).
 Most were inserted into excavated holes and later propped up to stand straight.
 They may be singular or in a group.